-There are many models of change that we look at elsewhere, but they key point that we’re interested in here is the distinction between people related change and other forms of change.
-In our view, the people side of organizational change is the essence of organizational leadership and a key skill for all leaders to work on.
+There are many models of change that we look at elsewhere.
+But they key point that we’re interested in here is the distinction between people related change and other forms of change.
+In our view, the people side of organizational change is the essence of organizational leadership.
+We think it is a key skill for all leaders to work on.

 Our Podcast is a great way to learn more about hundreds of fascinating topics from around the world of work.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.